 Back at Salesforce, I noticed a strange trend with some of my reps.
 They were making tons of phone calls to the right people, at the right time of day, but not generating as much pipeline as you might expect given their level of activity.
 So I decided to dive deeper, see if I could diagnose the problem, and provide some coaching.
 As I listened to dozens of calls to hear where things might be going wrong, some interesting trends emerged.
-Trends that weren’t showing up on any report or dashboard.
-Trends that I have since found to be consistent across many of my clients.
+Problematic trends that weren’t showing up on any report or dashboard but ones I’ve since found to be consistent across many of my clients experiencing outbound turbulence.

 1. You don’t have your buyer’s attention

-Where on the priority scale does an unsolicited outbound prospecting call from a vendor sit with you?
-Before you answer, keep in mind that in his book Buy-In: Saving Your Good Idea from Getting Shot Down, author John Kotter says we’re bombarded with 520,000 proposals, plans, or ideas in a single year.
-In a typical day, we can be slammed with six requests and four complaints from our family before 7:30 a.m., 14 things to remember from the radio program we listen to going to work, and dozens of new emails by the time we get to our desk.
-And according to Gary Keller, author of The One Thing (one of my favorite cerebral reads), we get interrupted every 11 minutes and spend about one-third of our day recovering from those interruptions.
+In his book Buy-In: Saving Your Good Idea from Getting Shot Down, author John Kotter says we’re bombarded with 520,000 proposals, plans, or ideas in a single year.
+On a typical day, we can be slammed with six requests and four complaints from our family before 7:30 a.m., 14 things to remember from the radio program we listen to going to work, and dozens of new emails by the time we get to our desk.
+And according to Gary Keller, author of The One Thing, we get interrupted every 11 minutes and spend about one-third of our day recovering from those interruptions.